Exclusion Databases: How Difficult Is Screening and Verifying?

 I. Which Exclusion Databases Do I Need to Screen?

 The Office of Inspector General (OIG) recommends that you screen your employees, contractors, and vendors every month against the List of Excluded Individuals and Entities (LEIE) and the System for Award Management (SAM).
-Your State Medicaid director mandates monthly screening of your State exclusion database, in addition to the LEIE and, perhaps, the SAM.
+Your State Medicaid director mandates monthly screening of your State exclusion databases, in addition to the LEIE and, perhaps, the SAM.
 In a number of states, when you enroll or re-enroll you have to certify that none of your employees or contractors are excluded from any Federal or State Healthcare Program.

 II.
 Screening the LEIE